Semantic-Society/Neologism/README.md

 5. Set node version to 10.15.0
 6. Run `npm install` in the `frontend` folder
 7. Run the meteor bundler (see below)

-## Development server

-Initially & every time you make a change to the server code (which affects the client side code), rebundle the meteor client side code by running `npm run meteor-client:bundle`.
+  - Initially & every time you make a change to the server code (which affects the client side code), rebundle the meteor client side code by running `npm run meteor-client:bundle`.

-Run `npm run api` to start a local meteor server (running on `http://localhost:3000/` with a connection to a local mongodb at port `3001`).
+  - Run `npm run api` to start a local meteor server (running on `http://localhost:3000/` with a connection to a local mongodb at port `3001`).
-Run `npm run start` for a dev server.
+  - Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-### Docker Installation (from within the frontend folder)

-1. `docker-compose build`
-2. `docker-compose up`
-3. On host: `npm install`, `npm run meteor-client:bundle`, then `npm run start`
-  - If you get syntax error on Windows, follow these steps
-    - `npm install -g npm` to upgrade npm to enable support for python3
-    - (Might be optional) `npm install --global windows-build-tools` in an admin cmd or powershell and try again (ATTENTION: THIS MIGHT TRIGGER A REBOOT)
-    - Follow the accepted answer at https://stackoverflow.com/questions/57879150/how-can-i-solve-error-gypgyp-errerr-find-vsfind-vs-msvs-version-not-set-from-c (takes about 10 min, restart is actually not required)

-Find detail for the Angular/Meteor integration here: https://github.com/Urigo/angular-meteor/tree/master/examples/AngularCLI
+  - Find detail for the Angular/Meteor integration here: https://github.com/Urigo/angular-meteor/tree/master/examples/AngularCLI

+## Usage
+After starting Neologism, navigate to `localhost` (or whatever server you are hosting it on), and follow the user interface.

 ## MongoDB Schema